-All metadata indexed in Digital Commons is available via the API.
-This encompasses most metadata fields including custom fields.
-The following fields currently are not indexed and won't appear in API results.
+All indexed metadata on your DC site is available via the API.
+This includes most default and custom metadata fields (see Metadata Options in Digital Commons for more information).

+The following fields are exceptions that are not currently indexed and won't appear in API results.

 - Keywords

 - Geolocate

 - Latitude

 - Longitude

 - Issn

 - Volnum

 - Issnum

 - Artnum

 - Fpage

 - Lpage

 - Doi

-- Submission\date
+- Submission_date

 - Publisher